yellows8/oot3dhax/README.md

 # oot3dhax
 This is a 3DS savedata exploit for "The Legend of Zelda: Ocarina of Time 3D".
 Hence the datetime displayed for the save-slot, this haxx has existed since October 2012.
 The following regions are supported: USA, EUR, and JPN.
-Since the gamecard(there's only one "version" of the main CXI used for the gamecard) and eShop versions of the game are basically identical, the exploit can be used with both(if one can get the exploit savedata written to the save-image used by the target game version of course).
+Since the gamecard(there's only one "version" of the main CXI used for the gamecard) and eShop versions of the game are basically identical, the exploit can be used with both(if one can get the exploit savedata written to the savedata used by the target game version of course).

 This savegame haxx is the same one referred to here: http://3dbrew.org/wiki/5.0.0-11